 The numbers in front of the structures indicate the pixel-wise labels.
 All other pixels are labeled as 255(White Color).

-Task 3 (NEW Task).
+Task 3.
 Manual pixel-wise annotations of the fovea (macular center) were obtained by 7 independent GLAUCOMA SPECIALISTS.
 The reference standard for localization task was created by using the average of selected annotations from the 7 annotations, for each individual images by another independent GLAUCOMA SPECIALIST.

 Training and Off-site and On-site Test datasets